inaki321/k8sOnDemand/README.md

 - Access my app
-- App runs on 5000
+- App runs on 5983
-Each pod has its own IP
+Each pod has its own IP (variable, that is why I didn't added it to the etc/hosts)

 ```
 microk8s kubectl get pods -o wide